 An average LinkedIn account offers a multitude of features including:

-- Post your resume online and manage the information publicly available about you as a professional.
+- Post your resume online and manage your public information.

-- To build your connections, you can create and join professional online networking groups based on industry, age, location and educational background.
+- Build connections: you can create and join professional online networking groups based on industry, age, location, and educational background.

-- Post public messages and status which are typically professional in nature.
+- Post public messages and status of a professional nature.